LoserLab/hexed/README.md

-# Hexed - Image-to-Color-System Compiler
+# HEXED - Image-to-Color-System Compiler

 **Hexed** is a Claude skill that extracts structured color systems from images.